 South Africa also has a strong financial system, along with a robust energy and communication sectors.
 It is rich in natural resources, and the country is a member of BRICS, the joint economic group with China, Russia, India, and Brazil.
-South Africa's GDP as per 2011 is pegged at US$422 billion.
-During the recession period South Africa suffered economically; however, with the help of private and public consumption growth, the economy has recovered again.
+South Africa's GDP in 2011 was US$422 billion.
+During the recent recession, South Africa suffered economically, but with the help of private and public consumption growth, the economy has recovered.

-Agriculturally, South Africa is one of the world's largest producers of cereals, nuts, chicory roots, castor oil seeds, grapefruit, etc. Agriculture contributes to about 10% of the country's GDP.
-Some of the major mineral resources, which support South Africa's economy are gold, diamond, platinum, chromium, etc.
+Agriculturally, South Africa is one of the world's largest producers of cereals, nuts, chicory roots, castor oil seeds, and grapefruit.
+Agriculture contributes to 10% of the country's GDP.
+Some of the major mineral and natural resources, that support South Africa's economy are, gold, diamond, platinum, and chromium.

 The National Assembly, which is the lower house, and has 400 members, and the National Council of Provinces, which is the upper house, and has 90 members (10 members from each province).
 The President is the head of the state and the government.
 The responsibilities of the government are clearly defined in the constitution.
 South Africa has been an independent republic since 1948, but freed itself from apartheid in 1994.
 South Africa is a 'One party state', and post 1994 the policies of the African National Congress have determined the course of South Africa's politics.

 Major Cities of South Africa

-- Cape Town : Cape Town is the legislative capital and is the second most populous city of South Africa.
-It is South Africa's second main economic center, and a prominent tourist destination because of its equitable climate, beautiful beaches, natural setting, and well-developed infrastructure.
+- Cape Town : 2.
+Cape Town is the legislative capital, and is the second most populous city in South Africa.
+It is South Africa's second main economic center, and a prominent tourist destination because of its agreeable climate, beautiful beaches, natural setting, and well-developed infrastructure.
 Its latitudinal coordinate is 33" 55' S and longitude is 18" 22' E.

-- Bloemfontein : It is the judicial capital, popularly known as 'City of Roses'.
-Its latitudinal extent is 27" 38' S and longitude is 25" 32' E. It is also the capital city of Free State province.
+- Bloemfontein : 3.
+It is the judicial capital, popularly known as the 'City of Roses.’
+Its latitudinal extent is 27" 38' S and longitude is 25" 32' E. It is also the capital city of Free State Province.